Hooked Fisherman

 More fragile than fiberglass — graphite tips can snap if stepped on or dropped hard on ice

-The step-up pick for CT ice anglers who fish more than 5–10 times a season.
-The graphite sensitivity is a genuine upgrade for detecting the subtle bites of cold, sluggish perch.
-Pairs well with 2–4 lb fluorocarbon and 1/32–1/8 oz teardrops tipped with wax worms.
+Anglers who fish more than 5–10 times a season tend to move up to this rod once the fiberglass tip stops registering the lightest bites.
+The graphite sensitivity is the main upgrade over the GX2, particularly for detecting the faint taps of cold, sluggish perch.
+Pair with 2–4 lb fluorocarbon and 1/32–1/8 oz teardrops tipped with wax worms.

-**Lake Zoar (Monroe/Oxford):** Pickerel through the ice — tip-ups with live or dead shiners in 8–15 ft near weed edges.
+**Lake Zoar (Monroe/Oxford):** Pickerel fishing runs through tip-ups baited with live or dead shiners, set in 8–15 feet near weed edges.
+This pattern shows up consistently across CT ice fishing community reports for the lake.

 **Affiliate disclosure:** Links are affiliate links — we earn a small commission at no cost to you.